 A Little Organization With A Big Return

 The good news was that there were files; the bad news– they were a total mess.
 Foundation grants, government grants, and donor reports were mixed.
 There were duplicates of some final reports but no applications to match them.
 What’s more, grants with similar names were co-mingled.
-Deadlines were being missed, raising doubts among donors about the non-profit organization and threatening future funding.
-It was time to straighten out the mess and protect these significant revenue sources.
+Deadlines were being missed, raising doubts among donors about the nonprofit organization and threatening future funding.
+It was time to eliminate the mess and protect these significant revenue sources.
 Pending applications at risk: $500,000 Result: Peace of mind, no income loss, a staff with record-keeping skills and understanding.
 Return on investment: At least 1,000 percent.

 For more about how a nonprofit consultant can help, read here.